glouppe/info8006-introduction-to-ai/lecture7.md

 # Summary

 - Learning is a key element of intelligence.
-- Supervised learning is used to learn functions from a set of training examples.
+- Supervised learning is used to learn functions or conditional probability distributions from a set of training examples.
 - Linear models are simple predictive models, effective on some tasks but usually insufficiently expressive.
 - Neural networks are defined as a composition of squashed linear models.
+They are universal function approximators and can be trained using gradient descent.
+- Deep learning is a subfield of machine learning that uses neural networks with many layers.

 ???